abridgel-zz/katacoda-scenario/contrast-demo/juice-shop/intro.md

 In this lab we will:

-1. Clone and build the juice-shop application
-2. Download the Contrast Security Node Agent
-2. Set up the contrast_security.yaml file for configuration
+1. Setup our keys and config via env vars
-4. Instrument the juice-shop application with the Contrast Node Agent
+2. Run a docker image for the juice-shop vulnerable application
-5. Trigger a SQL Injection Vuln
+3. Trigger a SQL injection
-6. Remediate SQL Injection Vuln
+4. Remediate
+5. Re-test and confirm the remediation is complete